 How to get one

-There are three common ways to acquire EU citizenship as a non-EU citizen.
+There are basically four common ways to acquire citizenship:

 - Jus soli (English: right of ground) - through your place of birth